chainguard-demo/cs-workshop/chainguard-libraries/python/readme.md

 ```

 ### 4. Run and test
-Now we will run and test the container and then copy the venv directory locally for analysis with chainver.
+Now we will run and test the container and then copy the venv directory locally for analysis with chainctl.

 ```bash
 # Start the app using the Chainguard-built container and test it.